Macintosh statistical software

 The general look and feel is attractive (see above), with menus that will be familiar to any SPSS users — and with many options.
 Unlike SPSS, when you add an option, it doesn’t rerun everything and create a huge amount of new output; for example, in the illustration above, we clicked on the “Adjusted R2” option and it was immediately added to the existing screen.
 That’s a major improvement.
 If you have long variable labels in imported files (or long variable names in any file), some correlations may not show on the screen.

 Data can be imported in numerous ways, including formatted SPSS files and, according to the programmers, SAS and Stata files.
-(In my brief experimentation, I found that the system would sometimes not open SPSS files, but quitting and restarting resolved the problem.)
-Variable labels are imported as the variable name; value labels are not imported at all (presumably because they’re not supported as such, and would make some analyses difficult or impossible).
+Variable labels are imported as the variable name; value labels are not imported at all and are not supported anyway.

 descriptives